TNamdarian/saranamdarian/README.md

 -	[Balsamiq](https://balsamiq.cloud/sxrt5co/pf4f2oo) I used Balsamiq, the rapid low-fidelity UI wireframing tool to sketch the structure of the website layout and its pages following best UX practices.
 -	[Gitpod](https://gitpod.io/workspaces)- The developer used Gitpod to write the code to builds the website.
 -	[GitHub](https://github.com/) - The project used GitHub to host my code that was created and pushed from GitPod.
--	[Bootstarp5](https://getbootstrap.com/) - The project uses Bootstrap5 (BootstrapCDN and components) to simplify the structure of the website and make the website responsive easily.
+-	[Bootstarp5](https://getbootstrap.com/) - The project uses Bootstrap5 (BootstrapCDN and components) to simplify the structure of the website and make the website responsive across various platforms.
 -   [FontAwesome](https://fontawesome.com/) - The projects uses a few icons from FontAwesome to make the websites less wordy and more visually appealing.
 -	[fancybox](https://fancyapps.com/fancybox/3/) The project uses Fancybox for a gallery modal popup to slideshow gallery images.
+-    [jQuery](https://jquery.com/) The project used jQuery to supply to Javascript linked needed to the fancybox gallery.
+The project uses jQuery to reference Javascript needed for the responsive navbar, Vimeo video and Fancybox gallery modal.
 -	[Google Fonts](https://fonts.google.com/) The project uses Google fonts to style the website fonts.
 -   [Tiny-PNG](https://tinypng.com/) The big images up to 5M needed to be compressed to improve the website's loading time.
 -   [CompressJPEG](https://compressjpeg.com/) The big images bigger than 5M needed to be compressed to improve the website's loading time.
 -	[Webaim.org](https://webaim.org/) The Webaim was used to test for colour contrast on the project.
 -	[W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) The W3C Markup Validation Service checked the markup validity of Web documents in HTML.
 -	[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) W3C CSS Validation Service was used to check the validity of my CSS in the project.
--	[WAVE Web Accessibility Evaluation Tool]()I used WAVE to make my site more accessible to individuals with disabilities by detecting any potential issues.
+-	[WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)I used WAVE to make my site more accessible to individuals with disabilities by detecting any potential issues.

 # Testing